troclaux/notes/aws.md

 ### DAX (DynamoDB Accelerator)

-> fully managed in-memory cache for DynamoDB
+> fully-managed in-memory cache for DynamoDB

 - 10x performance improvement
 - secure, highly scalable and highly available

 ## ECS (Elastic Container Service)

-> fully managed container orchestration service that allows you to run, stop and manage Docker containers on a cluster of EC2 instances
+> fully-managed container orchestration service that allows you to run, stop and manage Docker containers on a cluster of EC2 instances

 - launch containers with ec2 instances or [fargate](#fargate)